 Additionally, many other international learning programs are also supported with coordination and information services for students, faculty and staff while traveling abroad.

-All offices in the Center for International Programs along with the director’s office are located in the International & Cross-cultural Center of Cooley Hall on Main Campus.
+All offices in the Center for International Programs along with the director’s office are located on the first floor of Cooley Hall on Main Campus.
 Further information can also be found at www.su.edu/cip.